icinganalysis/icinganalysis.github.io/content/Fraser.md

     mi = freezing_fraction * m + mc          (3)
     mi = ml + freezing_fraction * (m - ml)   (4)
+    freezing_fraction = (mi - ml) / (m - ml)

+In Fraser, "freezing fraction" is a fraction of water in excess of the limiting LWC (m-ml) that is frozen.
+This differs from Messinger,
+where freezing fraction is the fraction of impinging water that is frozen (mi / m).

 >The excess water, (m — mi) is blown off in the liquid state, or included as liquid water in